more

 Stuart R. Lombardi is a partner in the Litigation Department.
 His practice focuses on complex commercial litigation, including bankruptcy litigation, private equity disputes, antitrust litigation and counseling, and other complex business disputes.
 Stuart has represented a wide range of clients, including public and private companies, their officers and directors, private equity funds, their portfolio companies, hedge funds, debtors, and creditors in state and federal courts and before enforcement agencies.

-Stuart is recognized in as a leading practitioner (40 and Under List) in the 2023 edition of Benchmark Litigation.
+Stuart is recognized as a leading practitioner (40 and Under List) in the 2022 and 2023 editions of Benchmark Litigation.

 Experience